Ultimate Guide To WordPress RSS

 Adding your site’s RSS feed to search consoles is simple, fast, easy, and requires no technical skills.
 For a step-by-step tutorial, go here:

-Can content from an RSS feed be added to posts instead of your sidebar?
-It sure can!
+Can content from an RSS feed be added to a post?
+Yes, it can!

 You can do this using plugins.
-Search on the WordPress plugin repository for RSS feed, RSS feed to post, etc.
+Just search inside your Plugins admin section (Plugins > Add New) for RSS Post, RSS feed to post, etc.

-Note: These plugins typically require configuration – visit the plugin sites for full instructions, or contact us if you need assistance configuring plugins.
+Note: Most RSS plugins typically require configuration – visit the plugin sites for instructions, or contact us for help configuring plugins.

 WPeMatico

-WPeMatico is an easy to use auto blogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an auto blogging plugin that allows you to publish posts automatically from multiple RSS/Atom feeds.

-You can manage all of your imported feeds and arrange them into categories and campaigns.
+You can manage all of your imported feeds and organize them according to categories and campaigns.

 For more details, go here: